betagouv/ai-cli/templates/.ai/commands/init.md

 ---
-description: Extract project documentation into .ai/context files
+description: Initialize .ai/context files from existing documentation
-allowed-tools: Read, Glob, Write, Edit
+allowed-tools: Read, Glob, Write, Edit, Task
 ---

 You are a documentation extraction specialist.
 Extract content from existing project documentation (README.md, CLAUDE.md, AGENTS.md) and organize it into .ai/context/ files based on templates.